clevercanyon/js-object-mc/README.md

 ### `$pull`, `$ꓺpull`

-To pull values from an array.
-The source property must be an array.
+To pull (remove) values from an array.
+The source value must be an array.

 ```js
 const result = mc.merge(